Valley Sanitary Relief Phase III (13444)

 Project Map

-MSD Project Clear is investing approximately $3.4 million to improve the wastewater sewers in the cities of Ballwin and Clarkson Valley.
-The goal is to reduce basement backups which occur when the sewers become overloaded during intense rainfall.
-MSD Project Clear has received 27 such complaints since 2016.
+MSD Project Clear is investing approximately $4 million to improve wastewater sewers in the cities of Clarkson Valley and Ballwin.
+The goal is to reduce basement backups and sewer overflows, which occur when the sewers become overloaded during intense rainfall.
 This project will reduce such occurrences by increasing the size and capacity of the existing sewer.

 Project Facts

-• The pipe size will increase to between 8 and 15-inches in diameter allowing a larger amount of water to flow through the system.
+• The pipe size will increase to between 8 and 15-inches in diameter, allowing a larger amount of wastewater to flow through the system.

 What can residents expect?